SpongePowered/SpongeDocs/source/server/quickstart.rst

 Installing Plugins
 ==================

+The directory where plugins are installed depends on the version of Sponge that you are using.

+* For **SpongeAPI 7** and earlier, plugins go in the `/mods` directory.
+* For **SpongeAPI 8** and later, plugins go in the `/plugins` directory.

-By default, Sponge plugins are installed in the `mods` directory, the same directory as Forge mods.
-Simply add the plugins to this directory and start (or restart) your server.
+Once you have added your plugins to the plugins directory, start (or restart) your server.
 Your plugins should then be available, which you can verify by running the ``/sponge plugins`` command.

 .. note::